WEATHER INFORMATION 2022/23

 - All schools in the Delta School District will remain OPEN if at all possible during winter weather, including snowfalls.

-- Any district-wide closure will be decided by 7:00 a.m. at the latest and will be announced through the media, as well as through the district and school websites and social media.
+- Any district-wide closure will be decided by 7 a.m. at the latest and will be announced through the media, as well as through the district and school websites and social media.
 Please note: No announcement will be made stating that specific schools are open.
 Only closures and delayed openings will be announced.

 - Student safety is the first priority of the Delta School District.
 Parents/Guardians are responsible for their children’s safe travel to and from school.